Cermet: History

 After World War II, the need to develop high temperature and high stress-resistant materials became clear.
 During the war, German scientists developed oxide base cermets as substitutes for alloys.
-They saw a use for this for the high-temperature sections of new jet engines as well as high temperature turbine blades.
-Today ceramics are routinely implemented in the combuster part of jet engines because it provides a heat-resistant chamber.
+They saw a use for this for the high-temperature sections of new jet engines, as well as high temperature turbine blades.
+Today, ceramics are routinely implemented in the combustor part of jet engines, because it provides a heat-resistant chamber.
 Ceramic turbine blades have also been developed.
-These blades are lighter than steel and allow for greater acceleration of the blade assemblies.
+These blades are lighter than steel and allow for greater rotational acceleration (“spool-up time”) of the blade assemblies.

 The United States Air Force saw potential in the material technology and became one of the principal sponsors for various research programs in the US.
 Some of the first universities to research were Ohio State University, University of Illinois, and Rutgers University.

-The word cermet was actually coined by the United States Air Force, the idea being that they are a combination of two materials, a metal and a ceramic.
+The word cermet was actually coined by the United States Air Force, the idea being that they are a combination of two materials, a ceramic and a metal.
+Ceramics possess basic physical properties such as a high melting point, chemical stability, and especially oxidation resistance.
 Basic physical properties of metals include ductility, high strength, and high thermal conductivity.
-Ceramics possess basic physical properties such as a high melting point, chemical stability, and especially oxidation resistance.

 The first ceramic metal material developed used magnesium oxide (MgO), beryllium oxide (BeO), and aluminum oxide (Al2O3) for the ceramic part.
-Emphasis on high stress rupture strengths was around 980 °C. Ohio State University was the first to develop Al2O3 based cermets with high stress rupture strengths around 1200 °C. Kennametal, a metal-working and tool company based in Latrobe, PA, USA, developed the first titanium carbide cermet with a 2800 psi and 100-hour stress-to-rupture strength at 980 °C. Jet engines operate at this temperature and further research was invested on using these materials for components.
+Emphasis on high stress rupture strengths was around 980 °C. Ohio State University was the first to develop Al2O3 based cermets with high stress rupture strengths around 1200 °C. Kennametal, a metal-working and tool company based in Latrobe, Pennsylvania, developed the first titanium carbide cermet with a 2800 psi and 100-hour stress-to-rupture strength at 980 °C. Jet engines operate at this temperature and further research was invested on using these materials for components.

 Quality control in manufacturing these ceramic metal composites was hard to standardize.
 Production had to be kept to small batches and within these batches, the properties varied greatly.
 Failure of the material was usually a result of undetected flaws usually nucleated during processing.

 The existing technology in the 1950s reached a limit for jet engines where little more could be improved.
 Subsequently, engine manufactures were reluctant to develop ceramic metal engines.

-Interest was renewed in the 1960s when silicon nitride and silicon carbide were looked at more closely.
+Interest was renewed in the 1960s when silicon nitride and silicon carbide were studied more closely.
 Both materials possessed better thermal shock resistance, high strength, and moderate thermal conductivity.